avinassh/blag/content/posts/asus-wrt-merlin-on-netgear-r7000.md

 categories: ["tutorial"]
 tags: ["r7000", "asus-wrt"]
 slug: "asus-wrt-merlin-on-netgear-r7000"
-description: "This tutorial will explain you how to flash Asus-WRT Merlin by XVortex on NetGear NightHawk R7000."
+summary: "This tutorial will explain you how to flash Asus-WRT Merlin by XVortex on NetGear NightHawk R7000."
 ---

 ### Note: